-As of March, 2019, there are approximately 15.5 million households registered in the system, about 15% of eligible US addresses.
-Of these registered users, 10.5 million receive a daily email, while the rest view their mail through the portal or app.
-Determining exactly how many households actually preview their mail daily through these various means is difficult to nail down, but an educated guess is that approximately 12 million a day do, about 11.5% of US households.
+As of July 2020, there are approximately 22.5 million households registered in the sysystem, about 20% of eligible US addresses.
+Of these registered users, 23 million individuals receive a daily email, while the rest view their mail through the portal or app.
+Determining exactly how many households actually preview their mail daily through these various means is difficult to nail down, but an educated guess is that approximately 15-20 million a day do.
 The Postal Service has set a goal of 40 million registered users by the end of 2020.